 Does the Medical Inspector look at all my medical charts?

-No. On the first day of the onsite audit the Medical Inspector will ask for a random statistical sampling of patients’ records (usually 60 to 100 patient records, but this varies depending on the type of practice).
-The Medical Inspector will look at all documentation within those charts that are relevant to the fee items billed in the statistical sample, and not just the areas of concern which may have initiated the audit.
+No. On the first day of the audit, the Medical Inspector will ask the practitioner to provide a random sample of patients’ records (usually 60-100 patient records but this varies depending on the type and size of practice).
+The Medical Inspector will look at all documentation within the charts of the random sample over the entire audit period, not just the areas of concern which may have initiated the audit.

 Do I have to close my practice during the on-site audit?

-No, you do not.
-You should find a quiet room, away from patients, where the medical inspector and accountant can work.
-Assign an MOA to take care of retrieving medical records and anything else the audit team needs.
+No. You need to provide a quiet room away from patients where the Medical Inspector and Auditor can work.
+You may want to assign an MOA to help to retrieve medical records and anything else the audit team needs.

 Do I need a lawyer present during the on-site audit?